You are here

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Licensed by the state of Washington as an Occupational Therapist or has a valid probational certificate issued by the state of Washington to practice occupational therapy.
+Licensed by the state of Washington as an occupational therapist.

 Desirable Qualifications

-Graduation from an accredited occupational therapy program and successful completion of the National Board for Certification in Occupational Therapy (NBCOT) examination.
-Current Washington State license to practice as an Occupational Therapist or a valid probational certificate issued by the state of Washington to practice occupational therapy.
+Graduation from an accredited occupational therapist university and successful completion of the National Board for Certification in Occupational Therapy examination.

 Class Specification History